WhitelightningDev/storefront/README.md

 - **Product Details**: Users can view detailed information about a product, including title, description, price, and image.
 - **Cart Management**: Users can add products to the cart, view quantities, and remove items.
 If a user adds more than one of the same product, the quantity is tracked.
 - **Checkout**: Users can proceed to checkout and view a summary of their order.
-- **Responsive Design**: The app is responsive, providing a good user experience across devices.
+- **Responsive Design**: The app is responsive, providing a good user experience across devices, scaling well on all device screens.

 ---